 Provision for pupil with special educational needs or disability (SEND) is a matter for the school as a whole.
-The governing body, the Headteachers, the Inclusion co-ordinator (InCo) and all other members of staff have important responsibilities.
+The governing body, the headteacher, the Inclusion co-ordinator (Inco) and all other members of staff have important responsibilities.

 - All teaching staff are involved in the development of the school's SEND policy and are fully aware of the school's procedures for identifying, assessing and making provision for pupils with SEND. - The Inclusion co-ordinator, works closely with her fellow teachers/teaching assistants, has responsibility for the day-to-day operation of the SEND policy and co-ordinates provision for pupils with SEND.
-She will also liaise and work in partnership with external agencies. - The Headteachers have responsibility for the management of provision for children with SEND. - The governing body, in co-operation with the Headteachers, determine the school's policy for children with SEND, establish the appropriate staffing and funding arrangements, and maintain a general overview of the school's work in this area. - Non-teaching staff are advised and consulted where appropriate regarding individual children's SEND. - The Local authority Specialist Teaching Team advises the Inclusion Coordinator and class teachers, and will meet with parents. - The Teaching Assistants work with individual children under the direction of the Senior Leadership Team, class teachers and Inclusion Co-ordinator. - The parents of children with SEND work in partnership with the school.
+She will also liaise and work in partnership with external agencies. - The headteacher has responsibility for the management of provision for children with SEND.
+She keeps the governing body fully informed.
+She is the school's Responsible Person, which means that she will be informed by the Local Authority (LA) when they conclude that a child has SEND, and will then ensure that all the appropriate people know about the child's SEND. - The governing body, in co-operation with the headteacher, determine the school's policy for children with SEND, establish the appropriate staffing and funding arrangements, and maintain a general overview of the school's work in this area. - Non-teaching staff are advised and consulted where appropriate regarding individual children's SEND. - The Local authority Specialist Teaching Team advises the Inclusion Coordinator and class teachers, and will meet with parents. - The Teaching Assistants work with individual children under the direction of the Senior Leadership Team, class teachers and Inclusion co-ordinator. - The parents of children with SEND work in partnership with the school.
 They have the opportunity to contribute to the assessment and review procedures.
 They may support their child's programme of work by helping with home activities.
 The school values the involvement of parents in their children's education. - The view of children with SEND will be considered when planning provision.